Muaaz-F/DATA-3461-ML-UTA/README.md

 # DATA-3461-ML-UTA
+Name: Muaaz Faiyazuddin
+Student ID: 1001949623

-Labs for Machine Learning @ UTA
+This repository has Labs and code files for Machine Learning course @ UTA